 Creating a complex and unique password can help protect your crypto assets on Bitbuy and elsewhere.
 Check out Bitbuy’s tips on creating the best password here.
 You should also consider making a unique password for each service.
 This is best practice, so if one set of your user credentials is compromised, a hacker can’t use the same login and password to access your accounts on other services.

-If it sounds too good to be true, it probably is.
+The rules of traditional business applies to crypto as well: If it sounds too good to be true, it probably is.
 A common cryptocurrency related scam is a giveaway, often run on a social network such as Twitter.
 The scam will say if you send them a small amount of crypto, they will send back a multiplied or larger amount as part of a giveaway.

 For more information on keeping your account safe, check out the Bitbuy support centre.